dsn/puppet-puppet/README.md

 ###Beginning with puppet

-Clone this repository to your modulepath
+Clone this repository into your modulepath

 ##Usage

 ### puppet::agent

-The `puppet::agent` class is intended as a high-level abstraction to ease in the management of Puppet
+The `puppet::agent` class is intended as a high-level abstraction to help simplify the process of managing your puppet agents.

 **Parameters within `puppet::agent`:**